AltGr/opam-wiki/FAQ.md

 #### How to upgrade OPAM itself to its latest version ?

 In summary: upgrade the OPAM binary to the latest and run `opam update` to update your package descriptions.
-You won't see this message again.

-Some more detail: In the heady days of early OPAM when it had no users, we thought auto-updating via OPAM would be a good strategy.
-It turned out not to be such a great idea, as there are lots of corner cases with bootstrapping it, and particularly during repository format changes.

-Nowadays, OPAM has settled down in terms of features and interfaces, and starting to get packaged up in upstream distributions.
-This means that you should be able to upgrade via that OS-specific process and get the latest OPAM binary.

-Current options:

 * Upgrade from source: fetch the latest sources and ./configure && make && sudo make install.
 If you run into odd build errors from old trees, you may find a make distclean will help before the configure.

 * On MacOS X, we keep the Homebrew packages up-to-date, so `brew update && brew upgrade opam` will do the trick.
 I believe there are MacPorts packages also, but I don't track them closely.

-* On Debian, we have dpkg descriptions, but the NEW queue is blocked due to the Wheezy release.
-There are unofficial binary packages, but I'd recommend a source installation for the moment.
+* On Debian, packages in *sid* should be fairly up-to-date.

 * On the various BSDs, we should have ports when shortly (OPAM mostly works, but many packages are a little broken on the BSDs due to GNU make vs BSD make problems.
 Easy to fix, but there are a lot of packages to test now).

+#### What are the minimum requirements ?

+1GB of memory should be all you need.
+It was reported that you may run into problems with 512MB of RAM and no swap.

-#### How do I upgrade the system compiler of OPAM after installing a new version of OCaml
+#### How do I upgrade the system compiler of OPAM after installing a new version of OCaml ?

 OPAM should automatically detect that a new version of OCaml has been installed on your system and it will propose you to update.
 If something went wrong, you can use `opam switch reinstall system` to recompile you system compiler switch with the new compiler version.